gVallverdu/myScripts/VASP/README.rst

     Build a band diagram with s, p, d contribution mapped on a RGB color scale.
     This script use pymatgen.

+vacantPosition.py
+    Load a structure and look for vacant positions using a grid.
+For each point of the grid the neighbors list is built in order to accept the position.

 encut.job
     Bash script to compute gamma point energie as a function of the plane waves cutoff.